Alerica/Alerica/README.md

     </tr>
     <tr>
       <td valign="text-top">Reikiban is a digital sandbox for tabletop-style adventures where players become the Dungeon Master.
 It includes essential tools like a customizable map, dice roller, random event wheel, and token summoning.
 Whether playing solo or with friends, Reikiban gives you the freedom to create and manage your own quests, enemies, and scenarios in a flexible, turn-based format.
 (UNDER DEVELOPMENT)</td> <!--desc-->
       <td valign="text-top">Brain Joint was made under 48 hours for Micro Jam 38: Zombies.
 In Brain Joint, you run a cozy little burger joint in the middle of a zombie neighborhood.
 But don’t worry, these zombies are friendly (and very polite).
-They’re just a bit... hungry.</td> <!--desc-->
+They’re just a bit... hungry.
+The game ranked in the top 6 overall from 39 entries. </td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://unity.com/download">Still under development</a></td> <!--link1-->
-      <td align="center"><a href="https://github.com/Alerica/Brain-Joint">Read More</a></td> <!--link2-->
+      <td align="center"><a href="https://itch.io/jam/micro-jam-038/results">Top #6 From 39 entries</a></td> <!--link2-->
     </tr>
     <tr>
       <td align="center"><a href="https://unity.com/download">Made with Unity</a></td> <!--link1-->